corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 This method will return a **status** of `true` if the operation was successful, or `false` otherwise.

-To recover multiple finality flow(s) by id, call `recoverFinalityFlows`:
+To recover multiple finality flows by ID, call `recoverFinalityFlows`:

 ```kotlin
 val resultMap = flowClient.proxy.recoverFinalityFlows(setOf(flowHandle1.id, flowHandle2.id))
 ```

-This method will return a **resultMap** (`Map<StateMachineRunId, Boolean>`) consisting of a collection of flow identifier / Boolean (success / failure) entries.
+This method will return a **resultMap** (`Map<StateMachineRunId, Boolean>`), consisting of a collection of flow identifier/Boolean (success/failure) entries.

-To recover a single finality flow which has been HOSPITALIZED or PAUSED we may use the **force recovery flag**, as follows:
+To recover a single finality flow which has been HOSPITALIZED or PAUSED, use the **force recovery flag**, as follows:

 ```kotlin
 val status = flowClient.proxy.recoverFinalityFlow(flowHandle.id, forceRecover = true)